-Parent/guardian contact with the Career Pathway Instructor and Location Leader is required before a student can be officially withdrawn from the Crossing.
-A student and their parent/guardian must complete a Withdrawal Form and potentially participate in an Exit Interview, at the discretion of campus and administrative staff, before the withdrawal becomes official.
+Parent/guardian contact with the Career Pathway Instructor and Site Leader is required before a student can be officially withdrawn from the Crossing.
+A student and their parent/guardian must complete a Withdrawal Form and potentially participate in an Exit Interview, at the discretion of the Director of School Services and the CEO, before the withdrawal becomes official.
 If a student is transferring, all records will be forwarded to the student's new school.
-If the student drops out of school their withdrawal form becomes part of his/her record.
+If the student drops out of school, their withdrawal form becomes part of his/her record.